EvilFreelancer/resova-api-php/README.md

 ### *Availability* endpoints

-Availability details of rooms, prices, information about room, calendars etc.
+Availability details of instances, instances prices and calendars of dates etc.

+> Instance - in logic of Resova API mean time slot with price

 https://developers.resova.com/reference#availability